 - tartaric acid – grapes

-How they work: AHAs work by dissolving the glue-like lipids holding cells together and can penetrate deep into the skin to loosen those clingy bonds.
-Increased cell renewal causes cells to become denser and more compact, making skin a more effective barrier to outside irritants while holding moisture inside to keep skin pliable and supple.
+HAs work by dissolving the glue-like lipids holding cells together and can penetrate deep into the skin to loosen those clingy bonds.
+Increased cell renewal causes cells to become denser and more compact, making the skin a more effective barrier to outside irritants while holding moisture inside to keep skin pliable and supple.

 The term antioxidant refers to a substance that is capable of stopping free radicals from robbing healthy cells of electrons.
 While there are thousands of antioxidants in existence, Harvard School of Public Health says the most familiar types are beta-carotene (a form of vitamin A), as well as vitamins C and E.

 However, the effectiveness of any given anti-aging cream containing antioxidants is totally dependent on the formula.